The Zariski-Lipman conjecture for complete intersections: Introduction

 \end{enumerate}

-\end{corollary} In characteristic $0$, Scheja and Storch \cite{scheja-storch:eigenschaften} proved \Corollary{\ref{Z-L-cor}} when $V/k$ is a hypersurface (we include a proof); Moen \cite{moen:free_derivation} proved it when $V$ is a homogeneous complete intersection; Hochster \cite{hochster:zariski-lipman} proved it when $V$ is the spectrum of a graded ring, and he even attempted to find a counter-example when $V/k$ is a locally complete intersection surface.
+\end{corollary} \begin{remarks} \begin{enumerate} \item The assumption in \Corollary{\ref{Z-L-cor}} that $V/k$ is defined by a regular sequence is used to infer that a morphism $A\to B$ in the proof is flat (the local flatness criterion).
+Conversely, if $A\to B$ is flat then the fibre $V$ is a complete intersection \cite{avramov:flatlci} (see also \cite{kallstrom:branchpurity}). \item Zariski and Lipman \cite{lipman:freeder} stated their conjecture only for varieties over fields of characteristic $0$.
+We can ``explain'' the positive characteristic counterexample in [loc. cit, \S 7,b)].
+The surface $V= V( XY-Z^p)\subset \Ab_k^3$ over a perfect field $k$ of characteristic $p>0$ is normal and $T_{V/k}$ is locally free.
+By normality and since $k$ is perfect, $V$ is smooth at all points of height $\leq 1$, in accordance with \Corollary{\ref{Z-L-cor}}.
+Since $V/k$ is not smooth at the origin, \Theorem{\ref{Z-L}} implies that if $V$ is the fibre of a flat family of surfaces $X\to Y$, where $X/k$ and $Y/k$ are smooth, then $X/Y$ cannot be generically smooth in $Y$.
+For example, the hypersurface $X=V(t-XY-Z^p)\subset \Ab^4_k$ is smooth over $k$, the morphism $\pi: X\to Y =\Ab^1_k $ induced by the projection to the $t$-coordinate is flat, and $T_{X/Y}$ is locally free.
+However, $\pi$ is not generically smooth on $Y$ since the field extension $k_{X,x}/k_{Y,\pi(x)}$ is not separable when $x$ is the maximal point in $X$. \end{enumerate} \end{remarks} Scheja and Storch \cite{scheja-storch:eigenschaften} proved \Corollary{\ref{Z-L-cor}}(1) when $V/k$ is a hypersurface in characteristic $0$ (their proof is included); Moen \cite{moen:free_derivation} proved it when $V$ is a homogeneous complete intersection; Hochster \cite{hochster:zariski-lipman} proved it when $V$ is the spectrum of a graded ring, and he even attempted to find a counter-example when $V/k$ is a locally complete intersection surface.
 Platte \cite{platte:zl} found an elementary proof in the graded case, applicable also to analytic algebras.
-Using the existence of weakly submersive resolutions of singularities (work of Hironaka) combined with a detailed study of mixed Hodge structures, Straten and Steenbrink \cite{straten-steenbrink} argue that $\codim^+_X B_{X/\Cb}\leq 2$ when $T_{X/\Cb}$ is locally free and $X$ is an analytic space with at most isolated singularities; this was extended to non-isolated singularities by Flenner \cite{flenner:extendability}.
+Using the existence of weakly submersive resolutions of singularities (work of Hironaka) combined with a detailed study of mixed Hodge structures, Straten and Steenbrink \cite{straten-steenbrink} argue that $\codim^+_X B_{X/\Cb}\leq 2$ when $T_{X/\Cb}$ is locally free and $X$ is an analytic space of dimension at least 3 with at most isolated singularities; this was extended to non-isolated singularities by Flenner \cite{flenner:extendability} assuming $\codim^+_X B_{X/\Cb}\leq 2$.
+This can be compared to Lichtenbaum and Schlessinger's result \cite [Prop.
+5.2]{lipman:freeder}, described in \Proposition{\ref{lipman-normal}}(1).

-I want to thank the careful referee for helping me make this paper more accessible.
+\begin{remark} First I want to thank a referee for helping me make \cite{kallstrom:zl} more accessible.
+However, the present paper is a rather complete rewrite of [loc cit], whose main problem is that it contains a serious mistake (see [loc cit, \Proposition{2.2},(ii) in the proof]), and its correction required new ideas.
+I want to thank very much Mathias Schulze for posing good questions leading to the discovery of the mistake. \end{remark}